alexdjango23/coursera/README.md

 Does this table have everything you need to compute metrics like 30-day view-binary?

 ```
-Answer: The table itself is missing event_id (an identifier for that event) and event_time.
+Answer: The table itself is missing event_id (an identifier for that event) and a date column - event_time.
-Without event_time, i cannot compare whether the view item event is after the assignment or not.
+Without date, i cannot compare whether the view item event is after the assignment or not.
 ```
 SELECT
   *